JayYeung/NXP-VLSI-Place-Route-tool-using-Kernighan-Lin-algorithm/README.md

 # VLSI-Place-Route-tool-using-Kernighan-Lin-algorithm
-Developed a C++ based VLSI Place &amp; Route tool by using the Kernighan-Lin algorithm to optimize the data structure and speed up the run time from 50 to 4500 gates in seven hours.
+Developed a C++ based VLSI Place &amp; Route tool by using the Kernighan-Lin algorithm to optimize the data structure and speed up the run time from 50 to 4500 gates in seven hours for NXP Semiconductors N.V.
+NXP Semiconductors N.V. is a Dutch semiconductor designer and manufacturer which employs approximately 30,000 people in more than 30 countries.

 ![example image](/example.png "Example Image")